electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 For a detailed description of the hardware implementation, measurements of single synapses and functional networks, see [Schemmel2006]_, [Pfeil2012STDP]_ and [Pfeil2013STDP]_, respectively.
 Note that on hardware the reduced symmetric nearest neighbor spike pairing scheme is used (see Figure 7C in [Morrison2008]_).

 .. _label-lesson_1:

 Lesson 1: Exploring the parameter space
 ---------------------------------------

-.. todo:: add some general words about variation, reproducibility and parametrization

-In this lesson we explore the parameter space of neurons and synapses on the Spikey chip.
+In this lesson, we explore the parameter space of neurons and synapses on the Spikey chip.

-However, in contrast to simulations with software, emulations on analog neuromorphic hardware is subject to fixed-pattern and temporal noise.
-On hardware, due to imperfections in the production process, parameters of neurons and synapses vary across the chip (fixed-pattern noise).
-Fixed-pattern noise is approximately constant over time and hence can be calibrated for.
-In contrast, temporal noise causes different results in consecutive emulations of identical networks.
+First, the parameters of neurons are investigated.

-First, we measure the dependency of the population firing rate on the leak conductance of neurons.
+As an example, we measure the firing rate of a neuron in dependence on its leak conductance.
-The network comprises ``noNeurons`` neurons, of which each is stimulated by ``noInputs`` inputs randomly drawn from a shared pool of ``noStims`` spike sources.
-For each spike source independently, spikes are drawn from a Poisson process with rate ``rateStim``.
+The neuron is stimulated by spikes from a Poisson process with rate ``rateStim``.

 .. figure:: schematic_rate_over_gleak.png
     :align: center
     :alt: Schematic - Rate over leak conductance
     :height: 175px

-    One random realization of a network with ``noStims=noNeurons=3`` and ``noInputs=2``.
+    A neuron is stimulated using an external spike source and the spike times of the neuron are recorded.
     Synapses with weight zero are not drawn.
-    Spike times of all neurons are recorded.

 .. figure:: rate_over_gleak.png
     :align: center
     :alt: Rate over leak conductance
     :width: 400px

-    Average firing rate in dependence on leak conductance :math:`g_{leak}` (`source code lesson 1-1 <https://github.com/electronicvisions/spikey_demo/blob/master/networks/rate_over_gleak.py>`_).
+    The firing rate of the neuron in dependence on its leak conductance :math:`g_{leak}` (`source code lesson 1-1 <https://github.com/electronicvisions/spikey_demo/blob/master/networks/rate_over_gleak.py>`_).

+By increasing the leak conductance of the neuron its membrane potential is more pulled towards the resting potential and hence the firing rate of the neuron decreases.

 **Tasks:**

-* Investigate the variability of firing rates across neurons:
-  Plot the firing rates of several different single neurons over the leak conductance.
-  Quantify the variations of population firing rates by calculating and plotting the errors of the average firing rates.
-  Also consider the underlying distribution of firing rates for the default value of the leak conductance.
-  Interpret this distribution qualitatively and quantitatively.

-* Measure and plot the dependency of the population firing rate on other neuron parameters (see :ref:`label-intro`).
+* Measure and plot the dependency of the firing rate on other neuron parameters (for parameters, see :ref:`label-intro`).
   Interpret these dependencies qualitatively?

-* Estimate the ratio between fixed-pattern and temporal noise:
-  Measure the reproducibility of emulations, i.e., the error of the average firing rate across identical consecutive trials, using the default neuron parameters for single neurons and populations of neurons.
-  Compare this reproducibility to the results of the first task and plot its dependency on both the duration of emulations and the number of consecutive trials.

-* Calibrate the firing rates of single neurons to a reasonable target rate by adjusting the leak conductances.
+* Calibrate the firing rate of the neuron to a reasonable target rate by adjusting its leak conductance.

+* Replace the input from a Poisson process (``pynn.SpikeSourcePoisson``) by a regular input with the same rate (tipp: use ``pynn.SpikeSourceArray``).
+  What do you observe?

-Second, we investigate synaptic parameters by stimulating a single neuron with a single spike and recording its membrane potential.
+Second, synaptic parameters are investigated.
+A neuron is stimulated with a single spike and its membrane potential is recorded.
-In order to average out noise on the membrane potential (mostly caused by the readout process) we stimulate the neuron with a regular spike train and calculate the spike-triggered average of these so-called excitatory postsynaptic potentials (EPSPs).
+To average out noise on the membrane potential (mostly caused by the readout process) we stimulate the neuron with a regular spike train and calculate the spike-triggered average of these so-called excitatory postsynaptic potentials (EPSPs).
+Distortions caused by the initial loading of capacities (e.g. wires) are avoided by discarding several spikes at the beginning of the emulation.

 .. figure:: epsp_bio.png
     :align: center